takara-ai/Website/env/content/open source/prompt-engineering/brackets-in-ai-prompts.md

 Brackets in AI prompts offer precise control over image generation.
 Though not part of the base Stable Diffusion model, they are widely used in popular interfaces.
 Experiment with different combinations to see their effects and stay updated with the latest model documentation.

-For more advanced prompt techniques, see our [Mega Prompts guide](/open-source/prompt-engineering/mega-prompts/).
+If you're interested in another advanced technique, this time for LLM's, see our [Mega Prompts guide](/open-source/prompt-engineering/mega-prompts/).

 [^1]: [Stability AI, _Generative AI Models Overview_](https://stability.ai/)
 [^2]: [Rombach et al., 2023, _SDXL: A Scalable Latent Diffusion Model for High-Resolution Image Synthesis_](https://huggingface.co/papers/2307.01952)